-The model is run for 100 Myr with $a{ox}=1.5 \cdot a{lim}$, for one specific set of model parameters.
+The model is run for 100 Myr with $a{\rm ox}=1.5 \cdot a{\rm lim}$ for one specific set of model parameters.
 The simulations start from different initial values for the carbon and oxygen.
-The Redox curve intercept parameter b{ox} , is chosen in order to follow the configuration of panel (d) of Figure 3, where the Redox curve crosses 3 times the B curve.
-The carbon, oxygen, organic matter flux and $\delta^{13}C$ evolution over time are displayed in Figure 4.
+The Redox curve intercept parameter, $b{\rm ox}$, is chosen in order to follow the configuration of panel (d) of Fig. 3, where the Redox curve crosses the B curve three times.
+The carbon, oxygen, organic matter flux and δ^{13} C evolution over time are displayed in Fig. 4.

 An equilibrium is reached in less than 10 Myr for all the simulations.
 The equilibrium value depends on the initial conditions.
-This is expected as there are two stable equilibria for the (C,O) system in this configuration.
-In the case of a different value of the parameter b{ox} , leading to a single crossing with the B curve (case of panel (b) and (c) of Figure 3), an equilibrium would also be reached.
+This is expected, as there are two stable equilibria for the (C, O) system in this configuration.
+In the case of a different value of the parameter $b{\rm ox}$, leading to a single crossing with the B curve (case of panels b and c of Fig. 3), an equilibrium would also be reached.
 The only difference is that the equilibrium would not depend on initial conditions, as there is only one possible equilibrium value.